 The Contractor shall develop and obtain IRT approval of a credit release request for credits associated with preservation, RTE or watershed adjustment factors, or conservation easement, as applicable.
-The credit release request shall follow the approved SDP credit release schedule, unless otherwise agreed to by the Conservancy.
-The approved SDP credit release schedule is expected to follow the IRT-approved credit release schedule template (see Exhibit 6 of this Scope of Work).
-The Contractor shall submit the draft credit release request to the Conservancy for review prior to submittal to the IRT.
-Payments for this task shall be reduced, for every credit or portion of a credit that is not delivered according to the credit release schedule in Exhibit 6 of this Scope of Work, as adjusted in the SDP approved by the IRT and included in an amendment to the Contract, or as otherwise approved by the Conservancy.
+The credit release request shall follow the approved SDP credit release schedule(s), unless otherwise agreed to by TNC.
+The approved SDP credit release schedule(s) are expected to follow the IRT-approved credit release schedule (see Exhibit 6 of this Scope of Work).
+The Contractor shall submit the draft credit release request to TNC for review prior to submittal to the IRT.
+Payments for this task shall be reduced, for every credit or portion of a credit that is not delivered according to the credit release schedule(s) in Exhibit 6 of this Scope of Work, as adjusted in the SDP approved by the IRT and included in an amendment to the Contract, or as otherwise approved by TNC.